Does calcium chloride conduct electricity? In this article, I’ll help you to find out the answer.

 Calcium Chloride Solutions Contain Mobile Ions Which Transfer Charge or Electricity.

-When salt dissolves, its dissociated ions (of the respective constituent elements in the salt – Calcium and chlorine ions, for our case) are free to move in solution, enabling a charge to flow.
+When salt dissolves, its dissociated ions (of the respective constituent elements in the salt – Calcium and chlorine ions, in our case) are free to move in solution, enabling a charge to flow.
 Because it has ions, the obtained solution will conduct an electrical current.

 Calcium chloride solid; negative results.